-A new prospective study has reported that calorie intake during mid-life influences breast density as of 15 years later.
-The study was designed to investigate the role of calorie intake and dietary patterns in childhood and adulthood on subsequent mammographic breast density.
-Women with dense breasts have at least four times the risk of breast cancer compared to those with less dense breasts.
+A new prospective study has reported that calorie intake during mid-life influences breast density measured 15 years later.
+The study was designed to investigate the role of calorie intake and dietary patterns during childhood, as well as adulthood, on subsequent mammographic breast density, a strong breast cancer risk factor.

 The study included 1,161 U.K. women who had been followed since their births in 1946.
 Diet at age four was determined by 24-hour recall.
 During adulthood, average diet at ages 36 and 43 years was assessed using five-day food records.